Drug & Alcohol Rehab in Dorset

 The overall cost will be affected by how long you stay there and what treatments you’re offered.

-Usually, private health insurance will cover the cost of a stay at rehab.
+Usually, private health insurance will cover the cost of a stay at drug and alcohol rehab.
 What needs to be considered, however, is that if it’s through insurance you have taken out, your overall premium will increase in the future.

 If your insurance is through your place of employment, then it’s highly likely that you’ll have to explain to your employers that you have an addiction and are entering treatment.

 To be eligible, you have to show that you’re totally committed to quitting drugs and alcohol.
 There has to be evidence of your efforts.
-People have to be in contact with drug and alcohol services and be acting on their workers’ advice.
+People have to be in contact with drug and alcohol services and act on their workers’ advice.

 With this demonstrated, people are then welcome to apply for local funding through their local council.
 At this point, the council decides who is to receive the funding.
 Many people apply for the funds.